BestTimesToVisit.com Logo

 food

-Don't leave Fukuoka without trying Hakata ramen!
-Head to Ichiran or Ippudo for the classic tonkotsu (pork bone broth) experience, but also explore the smaller, local 'yatai' (food stalls) that pop up along the Nakasu river in the evening for a more authentic and lively atmosphere.
-Be prepared for a queue, especially at popular spots.
+Don't leave Fukuoka without trying Hakata Ramen!
+Head to Ichiran or Ippudo for the classic tonkotsu (pork bone broth) experience, but also explore the smaller, local yatai (food stalls) in Nakasu for a more authentic, lively atmosphere.
+Be prepared for a bit of a queue, especially at popular spots.

 transport

-Fukuoka's subway system is super efficient and easy to use for getting around the city center.
-Grab a 'Fukuoka Tourist City Pass' if you plan on using public transport extensively in a day, as it covers the subway and buses and can save you money compared to single tickets.
-It's a great way to reach places like Ohori Park or Fukuoka Tower without hassle.
+Fukuoka's subway system is super efficient and easy to navigate.
+Get a 'Fukuoka Tourist City Pass' if you plan on doing a lot of sightseeing in a day; it covers the subway and buses and can save you a good chunk of change.
+Otherwise, a rechargeable IC card like Suica or Pasmo (usable nationwide) is your best bet.

 culture

-When visiting temples or shrines, like Kushida Shrine, remember to observe the purification ritual at the 'temizuya' (water basin) before entering.
-Scoop water with the ladle, rinse your left hand, then your right, then pour some water into your cupped left hand to rinse your mouth (spit it out beside the basin, not back in!), and finally, tip the ladle upright to let the remaining water rinse the handle.
-It's a sign of respect.
+When visiting temples or shrines, remember to purify yourself at the 'temizuya' (water basin) before entering.
+Use the ladle to rinse your left hand, then your right, then pour some water into your cupped left hand to rinse your mouth (spit it out beside the basin, not back in!), and finally rinse the ladle handle.
+It's a sign of respect and a beautiful ritual to observe.

 money